ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/intersection.dotnet.markdown

 {CODE intersection_3@Indexes\Querying\Intersection.cs /}

-Now, we want to return all the T-shirts that are manufactured by `Raven` and contain both `Small Blue` and `Large Gray` types.
+Now we want to return all the T-shirts that are manufactured by `Raven` and contain both `Small Blue` and `Large Gray` types.

 To do this, we need to do the following: